Sadek Wahba: Infrastructure advocacy

-Wahba is a published author on economic research, including articles in the Journal of the American Statistical Association, Review of Economics and Statistics as well as other publications and proceedings.
+Wahba is a published author on economic research, including articles in the Journal of the American Statistical Association, Review of Economics and Statistics as well as other publications and proceedings, in addition to the book Build:Investing in America's Infrastructure.
 One of his publications was selected by the Massachusetts Institute of Technology as one of its 50 most influential papers in the last 50 years.
 His research at Harvard included labor migration and worker remittances as a source of foreign capital to emerging markets.
-He has also researched the measurement of causal inference in social studies.

-He has appeared frequently on Bloomberg, CNBC, Nasdaq, Yahoo!
-Finance, TD Ameritrade and Cheddar.
+He has appeared frequently on Bloomberg, CNBC, Nasdaq, The Hill, Financial Times, Foreign Affairs, Yahoo!
+Finance, and TD Ameritrade.

 He is a member of the President's Infrastructure Advisory Council.

 Awards and honors

 Wahba is a senior fellow at the Development Research Institute of New York University, a member of the board of trustees of the American University in Cairo, a foundation fellow of St Antony's College at the University of Oxford, a former member of the Brookings Foreign Policy Leadership Council, and was part of the expert committee on the World Economic Forum first report on global infrastructure investments.
-He is a member of the Council on Foreign Relations and the Global Advisory Council of the Wilson Advisory Center, and a member of the board of directors of the Miami Cancer Institute.
+He is a member of the Council on Foreign Relations, the Global Advisory Council of the Wilson Advisory Center, the board of directors of the Miami Cancer Institute and the Everglades Foundation.

 In 2019, Wahba became the only person to receive the "Global Personality of the Year" award from Infrastructure Investor magazine twice and Global Infrastructure Personality of the Decade by Private Equity International (PEI).

 In 2023, the Wilson Center announced the Wahba Institute for Strategic Competition, an initiative intended to support policy reforms that strengthen American leadership.